Marin-kh/Persian_RAG/README.md

-# Persian_Nutrients_RAG
+# Persian_RAG
-A Persian NLP project that answers nutrition-related questions using RAG
+A Persian NLP project that answers document-related questions using RAG